Henry Smith (Texas governor): Texas Independence

 Around 1835, Smith became a leader in the party favoring independence for Texas, called the War, or Independence Party.
 This party met with the Peace Party at a convention in 1836 called the Consultation.
 There, these two parties debated whether to declare immediate independence from Mexico, or not.
 While urging an immediate declaration of independence, he helped prepare the organic law that served as the constitution of a provisional government.
 Smith was named governor of the provisional government but soon was locked in struggles with rivals both political and personal.
 He threatened to dissolve the provisional government's council which retaliated by impeaching him.
 Smith refused to relinquish the governorship to James W. Robinson but the matter was rendered moot by the Convention of 1836.

 He ran against Sam Houston and Stephen Austin in the 1836 presidential election, but was soundly defeated by Houston, though he did edge out Austin.
 Smith was appointed by Houston to serve as his Secretary of the Treasury during his first administration.
 Later he promoted development along the Texas Gulf Coast.
 In 1840 he was elected to the Fifth Congress of the Republic of Texas, serving in the House of Representatives, though he retired after just one term.
 He never sought another public office.

 He joined the California Gold Rush of 1849, but found no gold.
 He died in the mining camp he developed in Los Angeles County, California with his sons and was buried nearby.
-Later efforts to recover his body for return to Texas failed.
+Later efforts to repatriate his body to Texas failed.
 At the dedication of his portrait in the Texas State Capitol, the tribute paid to him reminded listeners that "California stands vigil over his dust and Texas is the guardian of his fame."